poguepotamus/obs-phrase-randomizer/README.md

 If you haven't already, you'll need to add a Python interpreter to OBS to run the script.

 1. Download [Python 3.6.x](https://www.python.org/downloads/release/python-368/).
-Scroll down and download a 64 bit installer for your OS.
+Scroll down and download a 64 bit installer for your OS i.e. `Windows x86-64 executable installer`.
 Make sure to note where you install Python.
 Confirm that 'Add Python 3.6 to PATH' is checked, and click 'Install Now'.

 	![Python 3.9.13 install screen](docs/pythonInstall.png)